holunda-io/camunda-bpm-cloud/README.md

 ## Example Scenarios

 * If an instance of a process is created, the SimpleProcess and/or TrivialProcess broadcast TaskEvents for every task that is created, completed or deleted to the WorkloadService.
-* The WorkloadService caches the Tasks using its HashMap.
+* The WorkloadService caches the Tasks using its database.
 * The Cloud tasklist queries the WorkloadService for all cached Tasks.
 * By clicking on a task, details of the task are shown and a complete button is present.
 * When using the complete button, the task list sends a request to complete the task directly to the engine identified by the task.engineUrl field.